 The afternoon visit is the only opportunity to meet other nursery inhabitants, like Maxwell, the blind rhino.

 The Giraffe Centre (Duma Rd., Nairobi) – a conservation area for Rothschild giraffes, native to East Africa.
 Open 9 am – 5 pm.
 This is a fun activity for everyone, especially families.
 Admission to the center includes a bag of giraffe pellets which you can hand feed to these beautiful animals.
 There is also a small museum, snack bar, and gift shop.

-Kazuri Beads (Karen, Nairobi) – visit the workshop to see how these gorgeous beads are hand made.
-This company was founded in 1975 by two single moms.
-Though now employing over 350 people, it continues to employ the disadvantaged women of Nairobi.
+Kazuri Beads (Karen, Nairobi) – visit the workshop to see how these gorgeous beads are made.
+Two single moms from the community founded the company in 1975.
+Though now employing over 350 people, it continues to benefit the disadvantaged women of Nairobi.
 This is a great stop for gifts to take home to your family.
-(We purchased a bag of individual beads for our grandchildren to string.)
+(In addition to some lovely necklaces, we purchased a bag of individual beads for our grandchildren to string.)